jafarbekyusupov/flappy-bird-py/README.md

 _• After game over, click "Play Again" to restart_

+_• If your score is high enough, an input box will appear — enter your name to be featured on the leaderboard_

 ## 📜 Gameplay Showcase

 > ### [Click here to view the Gameplay showcase](gameplay.md)